 An important point is that our system does not require decoding and emulating general instructions, and to abort on one of these classes of instructions we need only decode an instruction sufficiently to identify its class.
 Any such decoding need happen only for the instructions within the transaction.
 Furthermore, many of these instructions are already detected in the VMM out of necessity (e.g., control and segment register updates, I/O instructions, virtualization instructions, most privileged instructions), and others can be readily intercepted without decoding (e.g. RFLAGS updates, debug registers, ring transitions, TLB instructions, software interrupts).
 Exceptions: An exception on the core executing a transaction generally causes the transaction to abort, although the specification has variable clarity about which exception aborts are implementation-dependent and which are guaranteed.
 We assume that all exceptions that the Intel specification says "may" cause aborts "will" cause aborts.
 This behavior can easily be changed within our hardware model.
-The following exceptions cause aborts:
+As the VMM is already responsible for injection of general and special interrupts, it can easily detect aborts due to asynchronous exceptions.
+Detecting synchronous exceptions is slightly more challenging, as we discuss later.